top of page

 Frequently Asked Questions

 2. How many treatments will I need?
 The number of treatments needed differs from person to person.
-For complex or long-standing conditions, one or two treatments per week for several months may be recommended.
-For acute problems, usually few visits are required and for health maintenance we recommend monthly tune-ups.
+For complex or long-standing conditions, one or two treatments per week may be recommended for several months.
+For acute problems, usually, a few visits are required, and for health maintenance, we recommend monthly tune-ups.

 3. Do the needles hurt?
 Acupuncture sensations vary from person to person, but most people describe it as a mild sensation or no pain at all.
-The needles used in acupuncture are extremely thin, and the insertion technique is gentle.
+The needles used in acupuncture are extremely thin, and the insertion technique is gentle and precise.
 Some individuals may feel a brief pinch or tingling sensation upon needle insertion, but any discomfort typically subsides quickly.
-Many people find acupuncture to be relaxing and soothing, with minimal discomfort during treatment.
+Many people find acupuncture to be a relaxing and soothing experience, with minimal discomfort during treatment.
 Communication with your acupuncturist about your comfort level is key, and they can adjust their techniques to ensure a comfortable experience.

 4. Are the needles reusable?
 No, acupuncture needles are not reusable.
 Acupuncture needles are designed for single-use only and are disposed of after each treatment to maintain hygiene and prevent the spread of infection.
 Reusing needles would pose a significant risk of transmitting bloodborne pathogens and other contaminants between patients.
 To ensure safety and adherence to strict hygiene standards, acupuncturists use sterile, disposable needles for each individual treatment.
 This practice aligns with regulatory guidelines and professional standards to protect the health and well-being of patients.

 6. What conditions does acupuncture treat?
-Acupuncture can treat many conditions from chronic pain to neurological conditions, digestive issues to physiological disorders and much more.
+Acupuncture can treat a wide range of conditions, including chronic pain, neurological disorders, digestive issues, and physiological disorders, among others.

 bottom of page